Should I Become A Certified Legal Nurse Consultant?

 Step 4: Complete a Legal Nurse Consultant Training Program

-Step 5: Become Certified
+Step 5: Move Ahead by Becoming Certified

 - Maintain licenses and certification.
 Nursing license renewal requirements vary per state, but many states require that registered nurses complete professional development or continuing education coursework.
 According to the AALNC, there are two options for LNC certification renewal.
 Every five years, applicants can either complete 60 units of continuing education coursework or they can retake certification exams.